Deploy Docker Compose applications with zero downtime using GitHub Actions

 Overview

 When deploying, we modify our reverse-proxy configuration to route traffic to only the Green instance.
-With a soft shutdown, we make sure that all requests have been processed and that the Blue instance is idle.
-Then we can destroy and recreate the Blue instance with our new image.
+With a graceful shutdown using a SIGTERM signal, we make sure that all requests have been processed and that the Blue instance is idle.
+Then we can then destroy and recreate the Blue instance with our new image.

 Recreate Blue

-When the Blue instance is up-to-date and ready, we can route the traffic to it and recreate the Green instance performing the same steps as before.
+When the Blue instance is up-to-date and ready, we can route the traffic to it and remove the Green instance.
+Once fully deployed, traffic flows normally and the app instance uses the latest image version.

 Docker Compose